mdda/arc-dsl-llm/README.md

 ## `arc-dsl-llm` and LLM-legibility

-There were several categories of changes made to the original `arc-dsl`.
-Including:
+There were several kind of changes made to the original `arc-dsl` to make it more LLM-legible (and, frankly, more human-legible).
+The following are the most significant:

 * Significantly updating the dsl function names to be more LLM-friendly (see below for a list)
-* Adding correct type-hinting so that `pyright solvers.py` executes cleanly
 * Rectifying the use of `COLOR_X` constants:
   + Remove implicit assumptions that `COLOR_BLACK==0` or `COLOR_BLACK&lt;COLOR_RED` (for instance)
   + Add additional `COLOR_BELOW` (defined to be numerically smaller than other colors) that allows for `sort` to behave in expected way